Severe Combined Immunodeficiency Panel

 - Our comprehensive clinical statements

-The following exons are not included in the panel as they are not sufficiently covered with high quality sequence reads: CORO1A (11), PMS2 (15).
-Genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
-The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).This test does not detect the following:
+The following exons are not included in the panel as they are not sufficiently covered with high quality sequence reads: *CORO1A* (NM_007074:11), *IL12RB1* (NM_153701:10).
+Genes with suboptimal coverage in our assay are marked with number sign (#) and genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
+Gene is considered to have suboptimal coverage when >90% of the gene’s target nucleotides are not covered at >20x with mapping quality score (MQ>20) reads.
+The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).

 - Complex inversions